Come from Away: Synopsis

 The town tries to manage food, sanitation, and other necessities for the guests.
 Some of the passengers try to get home, but are informed by Oz, the constable of Gander, that travel to the US takes several days.
 Nick, a British passenger, and Diane, a Texan, go for a walk with a gay couple from Los Angeles, both named Kevin.
-Bonnie and her husband Doug discover two bonobo chimpanzees in the hold of a plane.
+Bonnie and her husband Doug discover two rare bonobo chimpanzees in the hold of a plane.
 An American, Bob, is asked to take grills from backyards to set up for a community cookout; he fears he will be shot for stealing, but he finds everyone is friendly and willing to help.
 Hannah, the mother of a New York firefighter, bonds with Beulah and worries about her son ("I Am Here").
-Many of the passengers go to a local Catholic church or other spaces around town to pray ("Prayer").
+Many of the passengers of various religious beliefs go to a local Catholic church or other spaces around town to pray ("Prayer").
 Ethnic and national tensions erupt among the passengers and townsfolk ("On the Edge").
 To alleviate this, the passengers are invited to a local bar and some are initiated as honorary Newfoundlanders ("Heave Away"/"Screech In").
 One pilot who has been diverted, Beverley, reflects on her experience as the first female captain for American Airlines ("Me and the Sky").

 The planes prepare to leave, and Ali is subjected to a strip search prior to leaving on suspicion he may be a terrorist.
 When flights are delayed, Nick and Diane go for a walk around the town and realize they will miss each other when they leave Gander ("The Dover Fault"/"Stop the World").
 When the planes are cleared for takeoff, the passengers express happiness at returning to the US, and set up a donation fund for the people of Gander ("38 Planes" (reprise)"/"Somewhere in the Middle of Nowhere").
-After the events of the last five days, both the townspeople and passengers experience loneliness and fear about the state of the world; Kevin and Kevin's relationship has fallen apart due to the stress of the crisis, and Hannah is devastated to learn her son has died ("Something's Missing").
+After the events of the last five days, both the townspeople and passengers experience loneliness and fear about the state of the world; the two Kevins' relationship has fallen apart due to the stress of the crisis, and Hannah is devastated to learn her son has died ("Something's Missing").